 1. Faulty Transmission Pan or Gasket

-One of the common culprits of this leakage is a faulty transmission pan or gasket.
-With time, the seal between the transmission and pan deteriorates, causing it to become weak and brittle, which ultimately leads to fluid escaping.
+One common cause of transmission fluid leak when parked is a faulty transmission pan or gasket.
+Over time, the seal between the transmission and pan can deteriorate, causing it to become weak and brittle, resulting in fluid escaping.
+Loose bolts or holes in the pan gasket can also cause transmission fluid to leak.

 To prevent this issue, make sure to inspect the pan and gasket position regularly, especially when performing a fluid change.
 Look out for rust that may cause holes in the pan, and if you suspect any damage, consider replacing it.